Pedro Boscardin Dias

 Pedro Boscardin Dias (born 28 January 2003) is a Brazilian professional tennis player.
-He has a career-high ATP singles ranking of world No. 268 achieved on 17 November 2025 and a doubles ranking of No. 174 achieved on 27 November 2023.
+He has a career-high ATP singles ranking of No. 222 achieved on 20 April 2026 and a doubles ranking of No. 174, reached on 27 November 2023.
+He is currently the No. 4 singles player from Brazil.

-Boscardin Dias plays mostly on the ATP Challenger Tour, where he hás won four titles in doubles.
+Boscardin Dias plays mostly on the ATP Challenger Tour, where he has won four titles in doubles.

+He had good results on the ITF junior circuit, maintaining a 78–38 singles win-loss record and reached an ITF junior combined ranking of world No. 6 on 8 March 2021.